Skip to Content

 The programme gives you the opportunity to show your analytical thinking and high-level research capability.
-If you complete the programme at a satisfactory level you may be able to proceed to the Masters of Science (Biochemistry).
-If so, credits you have gained through this qualification may be credited to the masters programme.
+If you complete the programme at a satisfactory level you may be able to proceed to the Master of Science (Biochemistry).
+If so, credits you have gained through this qualification may be credited to the master's programme.

 Biochemistry focuses on the structure and function of proteins, the intricacies of cellular metabolism and communication and information transfer from nucleic acids to improve our knowledge and understanding of biomedical science, biotechnology and biological chemistry.